Holborn College

 In 2005 the college became part of Kaplan Inc., one of the largest international private education providers.
 Kaplan every year provided education and training to a million students across 30 countries.
 In March 2013, the college rebranded from "Holborn College" to "Kaplan Holborn College".
 Kaplan Holborn College specialised in law and business, offering foundation, undergraduate, top-up and postgraduate courses in association with leading UK universities such as Anglia Ruskin University and the University of the West of England.

 The college had a diverse mix of students from the UK and the rest of the world, in particular from Africa, China, Pakistan, Bangladesh, the Caribbean and Eastern Europe.
 There was no on-site accommodation provision for students under 18; most students stayed in two nearby hostels or with host families.
 Three- and four-year undergraduate degrees last cost £5,995 per annum.
 Two-year degrees were charged at £9,000.
-In 2012 the Woolwich Road premises were acquired by Greenwich Council and turned into a primary school.
+In 2012 the Woolwich Road premises were acquired by Greenwich Council.
 The college continued at Borough High Street.
 Kaplan Holborn College had received a commendable outcome from the QAA in June 2013.
 However, in September 2015 Kaplan Holborn College closed its Borough High Street campus.

 The old school building at Woolwich Road is now used by Windrush Primary School.
 On the adjacent former playgrounds of this school new buildings were constructed for the short-lived Royal Greenwich University Technical College, which opened in 2013.
 In 2016 this became Royal Greenwich Trust School.